alextsolovikos/alextsolovikos.github.io/_pages/about.md

 Hi 👋

-I am an Aerospace Engineering PhD candidate at the University of Texas at Austin with a wide engineering background in robotics, control theory, computational engineering, and machine learning.
+I am an Aerospace Engineering PhD candidate at the University of Texas at Austin with experience in control and estimation theory, computational engineering, fluid flow physics, robotics, and machine learning.
 My PhD research is in ML for model reduction and control of high-dimensional, nonlinear systems, with an emphasis on turbulent flows.
 I received my undergraduate degree (BS/MS with highest honors) in Mechanical Engineering from the National Technical University of Athens.
 <!--
 Some of my interests include: model predictive control; stochastic optimal control; reinforcement learning; environment perception for automotive applications; simultaneous localization and mapping; vision and radar object detection; transformer-based architectures for motion prediction; HD maps; computational geometry; high-performance computing; and working with large codebases.
 -->

-Some of my interests include: model predictive control • reinforcement learning • environment perception for automotive applications • simultaneous localization and mapping • vision and radar object detection • transformer-based architectures for motion prediction • HD maps • computational geometry • high-performance computing.
+Some of my interests include: model predictive control • reinforcement learning • perception for autonomous driving • simultaneous localization and mapping • vision and radar object detection • transformer-based architectures for motion prediction • HD maps • computational geometry • high-performance computing • and computational physics.

 <!--